Mari Kodama

 Mari Kodama is consistently praised for her virtuosity in a wide range of repertoire, including orchestral, chamber and solo works by composers of all periods.
 She is also known for her natural musicality, tonal expressiveness with a clear form, and as a benchmark Beethoven interpreter.

-As a further demonstration of her versatility she plays a central part in the hugely successful ballet production Beethoven Projekt II (John Neumeier) which re-opened the Staatsoper Hamburg after months of COVID closure and which will be revived this season.
+As a further demonstration of her versatility, she plays a central part in the hugely successful ballet production ‘Beethoven Projekt II’ (John Neumeier) which re-opened the Staatsoper Hamburg after months of Covid-19 closures and which was revived in 2022/23 with eight performances.
 In recital, she collaborated with Markus Hinterhäuser featuring Messiaen’s Visions de l’Amen.
-She also organized the Beethoven Festival ‘a life in a Day’ in San Francisco, and presented all 32 of Beethoven’s piano sonatas over two days by 14 different soloists.
+She also organised the Beethoven Festival ‘A Life in a Day’ in San Francisco and presented all 32 of Beethoven’s piano sonatas over two days by 14 different soloists.

 See more